louzhao8712/leet/system Design/Design_Summary.md

 Thread is on Stack memory.
 Stack is faster while heap is slower stackoverflow for stack while heap is for memory leak

+[NOSQL Pattern]
+Key value store
+Run on large number of commodity machines
+Data are partitioned and replicated among these machines Relax the data consistency requirement. (because the CAP theorem proves that you cannot get Consistency, Availability and Partitioning at the the same time)